QuadSpinner/GeoGlyph-Docs/docs/Devices/Fusion.md

 - **Seed:** The random seed of the erosion.

 [!TIP]
-High value Deviation can create very useful slopes upon which you can use snow accumulation devices or macros such as @Blizzard and @Avalanche, or even @SandBlast.
+High value Deviation can create very useful slopes upon which you can use snow accumulation devices or macros, such as @Blizzard and @Avalanche, or even @SandBlast.

 With low value Deviation, @Buildup can also create interesting effects.
 [TIP!]